 Instructor: Diane Jarvi

-3 PM, Friday / Location TBD
+3 PM, Friday / Location: Green Room (UMD)

 Come learn how to play the Kantele!
 The kantele is a Baltic psaltery and is Finland’s national instrument.
 In this workshop we will learn to play the 5-string kantele.
 We will cover tuning, different fingering positions, chords and songs to sing.
 Instruments will be available to use at the workshop.
 Discover the unique and haunting sounds of this beautiful Finnish instrument!